- Download our Moving to Australia Guide (PDF)

-Getting around in Australia can be quite difficult, especially when considering the vast distances people need to cover between the main cities.
-Expats who are keen to explore the country should familiarise themselves with the modes of transport available.
+Getting around in Australia can be quite difficult, especially considering the vast distances between major cities.

 Public transport in Australia

-Australia’s rail network is not as well-developed as the systems one finds in parts of Europe and Japan and there is a lack of high-speed intercity rail services in the country.
-Historically, there has been a lack of cooperation between state territories in Australia and this, combined with the massive distances and a relatively small population to service, has resulted in Australia’s rail network being slow and somewhat inefficient.
+Australia’s rail network is not as well developed as the systems in parts of Europe and Asia, and there are no high-speed intercity rail services in the country.
+The historical lack of cooperation between state territories combined with the massive distances and a relatively small population has resulted in a slow and somewhat inefficient rail network.

-Expats will find that it is often faster and cheaper to fly between major cities in Australia than taking trains.
-However, travelling by train offers a more scenic journey.
-It is also a good alternative for getting to regional towns and cities that aren’t serviced regularly by flights.
+Expats will find that it is usually faster and cheaper to fly between major cities in Australia than taking trains.
+Travelling by train does offer a more scenic journey, and it is also a good alternative for getting to regional towns and cities that aren’t serviced regularly by flights.

-Bus travel in Australia is a cheap way to get around, although some long journeys will still be cheaper by plane, so it's worth checking flight options before buying a bus ticket.
-As a result, most expats will opt to fly between destinations within Australia and those that don't tend to prefer trains over buses as they are more comfortable.
+While bus travel in Australia is a cheap way to get around, some long journeys will still be cheaper by plane, so it's worth checking flight options before buying a bus ticket.

 Domestic flights in Australia

-Research and booking in advance are the keys to finding the cheapest airfares.
-Even the larger airlines have great online deals and cheap fares can always be found on the busier routes.
+Travellers should research the cheapest airfares and keep an eye out for specials.
+Even the larger airlines have great online deals, and cheap fares can almost always be found on the busier routes.

 Driving in Australia

-Most expats living in Australia find it useful to have a car as this gives them the freedom to explore the country at their own pace.
-The country’s low population density and large size makes for long journeys between cities.
-For example, the distance between Sydney and Melbourne is approximately 560 miles (900km) and takes around ten hours.
+Most expats living in Australia find it useful to have a car with which they can explore the country at their own pace.
+Australia's low population density and large size make for long journeys between cities, though.

-Australia has a well-maintained system of roads and highways and signage is very clear.
+Australia has a well-maintained system of roads and highways and signage is generally very clear.
 The highways between state capitals are excellent and driving on these roads is a pleasure.
-However, expats travelling to rural parts of Australia will find that they may need to drive on poorly maintained dirt roads.
-Some states also have toll roads.
+Some states also have well-maintained toll roads.
+Expats travelling to rural parts of Australia, on the other hand, will find these roads are often poorly-maintained dirt roads.

-As licensing regulations and road rules vary from state to state in Australia, expats are advised to familiarise themselves with the rules within each particular territory before relocating.
+Licensing regulations and road rules vary from state to state in Australia, and expats are advised to familiarise themselves with the rules within each particular territory before relocating.
 In most cases, expats moving to Australia will be able to drive using a licence from their home country for the first three months before switching to a local licence.